reactwg/react-native-releases/docs/guide-release-process-0.74.md

 ### Step 7: Generate the changelog PR

 Now we need to update the [`CHANGELOG.md`](https://github.com/facebook/react-native/blob/main/CHANGELOG.md) file at the `react-native` repo root.
-This is generated using [`@rnx-kit/rn-changelog-generator`](https://github.com/microsoft/rnx-kit/tree/main/incubator/rn-changelog-generator).

 > [!Note]
 > Changelog commits must be submitted to the `main` branch.